hexagonix/HBoot/README.md

 <div align="justify">

 This repository contains the Hexagonix MBR boot manager and Hexagon Boot, which is responsible for loading, configuring, and running Hexagon, as well as offering other features.

+> **This file does not provide technical information about the HBoot and Hexagon boot process.
+To access the complete technical documentation, click [here](https://github.com/hexagonix/Doc/tree/main/HBoot/README.en.md).**

 </div>